 These lines originally ran from Telkul Ghat, but were running from Howrah Maidan in 1964.
 They were closed due to losses (and labour trouble) on 01-06-71.

-The Howrah-Sheakhala line is supposed to be converted, but there is not much progress even though the Railway Ministry was controlled by the Trinamul Congress for several years.
+The Howrah-Sheakhala line was supposed to be converted, but there is not much progress even though the Railway Ministry was controlled by the Trinamul Congress for several years.
 This also includes a short branch from Chanditala to Janai, near Janai Road on the Howrah-Barddhaman chord.

 4) The Arrah-Sasaram Light Railway, like the Dehri-Rohtas line, passed through rather backward areas.
 It connected the Patna main line with the Grand Chord.